facebook/docusaurus/docs/getting-started-publishing.md

 yarn run build # or `npm run build`
 ```

-This will generate a `build` folder inside the `website` directory containing the `.html` files from all of your docs and other pages included in `pages`.
+This will generate a `build` directory inside the `website` directory containing the `.html` files from all of your docs and other pages included in `pages`.

 ## Hosting Static HTML Pages

-At this point, you can grab all of the files inside the `website/build` folder and copy them over to your favorite web server's `html` directory.
+At this point, you can grab all of the files inside the `website/build` directory and copy them over to your favorite web server's `html` directory.

 > For example, both Apache and nginx serve content from `/var/www/html` by default.
 That said, choosing a web server or provider is outside the scope of Docusaurus.